Table of Contents

 Travel Nurses Are Adventurous

-Travel nurses have a sense of adventure!
-Every 13 weeks, travel nurses move to new facilities and locations unless they decide to extend a contract.
-You don’t always have to leave your home state, but we recommend trying some cross-country assignments if you are open to it.
-Traveling cross-country allows you to chase the best rates and enjoy optimal locations at optimal times!
-For example, if you are a skier, Colorado might be an attractive state during the winter months.
-On the other side of the coin, if you hate the cold winter months, you can escape to the southern states for some sunshine.
-One of the most appealing aspects of travel nursing is traveling and getting paid for it!
+Travel nurses are all about embracing adventure!
+Every 13 weeks, they get the chance to explore new facilities and locations, unless they decide to extend their contract.
+While you don’t always have to leave your home state, we highly encourage trying cross-country assignments if you’re open to it.
+Traveling across the country gives you the opportunity to snag the best pay rates while enjoying incredible locations at the ideal times!
+For instance, if you love skiing, Colorado is a fantastic option during the winter.
+On the flip side, if you’re not a fan of the cold, you can head south for some sunshine and warmth.
+One of the greatest perks of travel nursing is the ability to travel and get paid for the experience!

 Travel Nurses Are Adaptable